-13 famous players who don’t really love football following Ben White’s admission
+13 famous players who don’t really love football at all

 Where on earth is David Batty, the former Leeds United and England midfielder, these days?
 Most of his former teammates don’t even know.

-Rio Ferdinand, for example, recently tweeted: “Just sitting here thinking ahead of the England game….David Batty….what’s he up to now, anyone seen him?
+Rio Ferdinand, for example, tweeted in November 2021: “Just sitting here thinking ahead of the England game….David Batty….what’s he up to now, anyone seen him?
 Great guy, top player…just disappeared though!”

 FourFourTwo revealed in 2018 that Batty, who retired in 2004, lives a quiet life in North Yorkshire, shuns the limelight and never gives interviews.